Commercial Food Storage Containers Buying Guide

 Food Storage Container Handles

 Food storage container handles may be of less importance in smaller capacity containers, but once you get to the larger capacities, handles are imperative for safety and stability when moving and transporting full containers around the kitchen areas.
 Molded, built-in handles is what you will see.
-However, some manufacturers go that extra step by adding a small hole in the handle, so when the containers are washed in their upside down position in the dishwasher the water that would collect in the molded handle will automatically drain out.
+However, some manufacturers go an extra step by adding a small hole in the handle, so when the containers are washed in their upside down position in the dishwasher the water that would collect in the molded handle will automatically drain out.

 Stain Resist Food Storage Containers